tclare/Dameros/README.md

 Welcome to the Dameros code repository.
 We're glad you're here.

-The following is the timeline for the Dameros project:
+The following is the timeline for the project:

 **Backend**<br/>
 Learn flask (March 26) <br/>